Digital Traveler is hosting a Pastel Day Photo Challenge on Feb.1st. These photos are my contribution. Hope you enjoy them.

 I am using our cell phone to get this entry in.
 It's slow going, I telling you.

 Tomorrow is Bob's birthday.
-Happy birthday sweetheart.
+Picture from Hometown Happy birthday sweetheart.

 Sorry I have not put in an entry in the last few days.
 Here's my story, and yes I'm sticking to it.
 We had an appointment to take our coach in to a front end specialist this past Monday, the 16th.
 The problem is as we traveled along, Bob being a leg man, noticed my upper leg bouncing, "not a lot" he says.
 Ya right, well how does that make me feel, having bouncing leg fat.